Tap and pay on trams

 Don’t have a metroCARD or Seniors Card?

-From late September 2020, you can tap and pay for your trip with your Visa, Mastercard or (enabled) smart device on all Adelaide Metro trams.
+You can now tap and pay for your trip with your Visa, Mastercard or (enabled) smart device on all Adelaide Metro trams.

 This convenient new option enables you to pay and validate your fare in one quick, easy, contactless transaction – without a lot of forward planning.